stetrevor/vuejs-pwa-demo/README.md

 ### How service worker is registered.
 The service worker registration is done by `Workbox` class from `workbox-window`.
 It takes the path of the service worker file, again, with `process.env.BASE_URL` to ensure the service worker path is correct.

-The technique showing here to allow user to upgrade to a new version is adapted from [Offer a page reload for users](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users).
+The technique showing here to allow user to update to a new version is adapted from [Offer a page reload for users](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users).
 To make sure the workbox is available everywhere in the app, it's added as an instance variable on `Vue`.
 It is available in `this` Vue context as `this.$workbox`.
 The code in `src/App.vue` uses workbox to prompt the update UI and reload the page.

 I have created a repo where all codes are available. https://github.com/stetrevor/vuejs-pwa-demo.git

 ## Deploy the PWA

 ### Tryout service worker before deploy
 Vue cli website doesn't suggest enabling service worker in `development` mode.
-By default `@vue/cli-plugin-pwa` uses a `noopServiceWorker` that reset any previous service worker registered for the same host:port combination.
+By default `@vue/cli-plugin-pwa` uses a `noopServiceWorker.js` that reset any previous service worker registered for the same host:port combination.
 To see how service worker works, run the following command:

 ```sh
 yarn build && cd dist && http-server && cd ..